vivitsaS/ml-from-scratch/naiveBayesClassifier/readme.md

 * Text Classification: Adapt the algorithm for text classification tasks by using the Multinomial Naive Bayes model.
 * Feature Engineering: Enhance the feature set by considering feature engineering techniques like TF-IDF or word embeddings for text data.
 * Real-world Applications: Apply Naive Bayes to real-world problems such as spam email detection, sentiment analysis, or document classification.

+## Advantages and Limitations

+# Advantages:

+* Simple and efficient.
+* Works well with high-dimensional data.
+* Suitable for both binary and multiclass classification.

+# Limitations:

+* Assumes feature independence (the "naive" assumption).
+* Can be sensitive to irrelevant features.
+* Not ideal for data with strong dependencies.

+## Ideal Use Cases
+Naive Bayes is ideal for text classification tasks, such as spam email detection, sentiment analysis, or document categorization.
+It's also useful for simple classification problems where feature independence is a reasonable assumption.